 Last Updated on

-Some children are disturbingly loud and argue all the time, while others are just stubborn and will cry for everything, even in public places.
-The unruly behaviour of these kids makes it a nightmare for the parents to step out with them.
-Many parents must deal with these kinds of behavioural issues every day.
-This article will give you all the information about behavioural issues in children.
-It may just make your life a little easy to know all you must about your child’s refractory conduct.
+Some children tend to be loud and may argue all the time, while others are stubborn and may cry for everything, even in public places.
+The unruly behaviour of these kids makes it a nightmare for their parents to step out with them.
+Many parents have to deal with the behavioural issues of their children almost every day, which can make parenting a challenge.
+In this article, we will tell you about conduct disorder in children.
+It may help you understand your child’s refractory conduct.

 Conduct disorder is more common in boys than girls and is observed at a later stage of childhood or early teens.
 It has been estimated that about 2% to 16% of children in the US are suffering from the disorder.